 The recount of our journey around Australia in 2002 therefore ends here.
 Using the car’s odometer, I calculated that the full length of our journey was 24,738 km.
 It was well over 25,000 km if you include the trips to Cape Leveque, Fraser Island, and the Bungles, where we used other modes of transport.

-As I upload this final entry of the blog, the girls have both moved out of home.
-Ruby will soon be 25 year of age, and Clare recently turned 22.
+As I upload this final entry of the blog, the girls have both moved out of home and are in their early twenties.

 Susie and I are currently dreaming and scheming of one day becoming grey nomads.